xinzhan/core-services.en/help/interface/attributes/ccpa.md

    * Alias ID of CRS Data Source you want to act on
    * CRM ID of the profile you want to act on

     An IMS Org ID is a 24-character alphanumeric string appended with @AdobeOrg.
 If your marketing team or internal Adobe system administrator doesn't know your organization's IMS Org ID, contact Adobe Customer Care at gdprsupport@adobe.com.
-You'll need the IMS Org ID to submit requests to the Privacy API.
+You will need the IMS Org ID to submit requests to the Privacy API.

 1. In [!UICONTROL Privacy Service], you can submit Access and Delete requests to Customer Attributes, and check the status of existing requests.